In this section we will discuss a Maple program for calculating approximate

 the area of the portion of the circle in the first quadrant, so

 My routines and calculations are given below.
-Here leftsum
+Here leftsum,

-and average
+rightsum and average are all

-procedures with four arguments, f,a,b,
+procedures with four arguments, f,a,b, and n.

-The functions F
+The functions F and G are defined by

 F